Have you had a baby, gotten married, or had another major life event recently?

 The COBRA coverage period ends (usually after 18 months), or the individual has exceeded the lifetime limit in the plan, and no other COBRA coverage is available.

 Note: Voluntary termination of COBRA is not a qualifying event.
 If you terminate or stop paying for your COBRA, you must wait for the next open enrollment period to apply.

 A letter from your employer or COBRA administrator indicating that the loss of COBRA coverage was because you exhausted the COBRA period or exceeded the lifetime limit in the plan.
 The letter must also state that no other COBRA coverage is available.

 Marriage or entering into a domestic partnership, including eligibility as a dependent.

-Copy of marriage certificate, or a Declaration of Domestic Partnership (a Declaration of Domestic Partnership form can be found on our website at premera.com)
+Copy of marriage certificate, or a Declaration of Domestic Partnership (a Domestic Partner Declaration Individual Plans form is required)